<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/1ac644d4c3f54087bef4289a089c9d7c/pixel?tag=ViewContent&amp;noscript=1">

 3. Create Clarity in What You Do

 Humanize your communication with potential investors by sending a direct, personalized LinkedIn message or email.
 Describe who you are, what you are offering, why they'd be interested, how much money you're looking for, investment timeframes, and/or what the expected return(s) will be.
 If you are a fund manager, briefly state your past returns.
-Keep your LinkedIn profile up-to-date with all experience, interests, education and qualifications to help attract you to like-minded individuals.
+Keep your LinkedIn profile up-to-date with all your experience, interests, education and qualifications to help attract you to like-minded individuals.
 Make your intentions, milestones, challenges and priorities known.

 4. Differentiate Yourself